-Crescent has developed a pandemic re-entry strategy that is flexible, transparent, and prioritizes the health and safety of our community.
+Crescent has implemented a pandemic plan that is flexible, transparent, and prioritizes the health and safety of our community.

 The COVID-19 pandemic has caused much uncertainty in our world.
 The information provided here is based on our current understanding of the situation and will be updated as additional information becomes available.

 Crescent Safe COVID-19 Web Portal